All Episodes

 The president, there was a place for him at the front so he could stand and attempt to tell us why he wouldn't do infrastructure.

-And of course, then he went to the Rose Garden with prepaid prepared signs that had been printed up long before our meeting.
+And of course, then he went to the Rose Garden with prepared signs that had been printed up long before our meeting.

-Twenty-five now till the top of the hour.
+25 now till the top of the hour.

-Um it's interesting you watch the media, the predictable, the the propaganda arm of the Democratic Party, nothing but I mean, they can't even come up with the their own individual talking points.
+It's interesting you watch the media, the predictable, the propaganda arm of the Democratic Party.

-They just share them.
+They just share them, you know, manufacture crisis.

-It is why should the president, how do you do business with people that have no desire to do anything but bludgeon you every single hour of every day, and that are meeting about not just another meeting, but they do nothing but take shots all day long.
+It is why should the president, how do you do business with people that have no desire to do anything but bludgeon you every single hour of every day and that are meeting about not just another meeting, but they do nothing but take shots all day long.

 And Nancy Pelosi now caving to her radical base.

-Look, I will tell you this, they're not gonna get anywhere with what they're doing.
+They're not going to get anywhere with what they're doing.

-You go back and you see that the Republicans, even under New Game, they were still doing the things for the country.
+There is, you know, you go back even in the Clinton impeachment era, you go back and you see that the Republicans, even under New Game, they were still doing the things for the country.

 It's not the same as the Mueller report, but it didn't help the Republicans one bit.

-So what have they done to this point, meaning the Democrats to help make this a more prosperous, greater opportunity society?
+So what have they done to this point, meaning the Democrats, to help make this a more prosperous, greater opportunity society?

 Are they for energy independence?